carla-simulator/carla/Docs/index.md

 ## Tutorials

-There are numerous tutorials with code and guidelines for using CARLA in different use cases.
+There are numerous tutorials covering CARLA features with code and guidelines for varied use cases.
 Please check the [tutorials page](tutorials.md) for help with your work.

 ## Extended documentation

-The pages above cover most of the core concepts and features of CARLA, there is additional documentation in the [extended documentation](ext_docs.md) section covering some of the advanced features.
+The pages above cover most of the core concepts and features of CARLA.
+There is additional documentation in the [extended documentation](ext_docs.md) section covering advanced features in more depth.